kuddai/blog/_drafts/2018-03-25-approximate-reasoning.md

 title: Approximate reasoning with incomplete models
 ---

-In some cases we might want to trade-off accuracy for other types of complexity, latency, memory, time, ...
-Maybe.
+In some cases we might want to trade-off accuracy for other types of complexity; latency, memory, time, ...
 What does this trade cost in (approximate) reasoning systems?

-<side>These questions were inspired by how people tend to reason inconsistently, and I wondered what advantages inconsistency might give</side>
+<side>These questions were inspired by how people tend to reason inconsistently, and I wondered what advantages our inconsistency might give</side>

-> First let's get our heads around what I mean by reasoning systems.
+> First let's get our heads around what I mean by reasoning.

+# Reasoning

+In the most abstract sense, I define reasoning as finding a path through a graph.

+- _Algebraically manipulating previously acquired knowledge in order to answer a new question_ [Bottou 2011](?)
+- _Using a formal system to derive consequents from antecedents_
+- ?

 ##### Knowledge bases